GarethOates/az-arch-master-class/PaaS/03. Serverless MapReduce on Azure/README.md

 	- 2 Function Apps

 #### Testing
-1.Visit your Function App in the Azure Portal.
+1. Visit your Function App in the Azure Portal.
-2.Click the StartAsync function.
+2. Click the StartAsync function.
-3.Click 'Get function URL' & copy it for usage in your favorite REST API testing program.
+3. Click 'Get function URL' & copy it for usage in your favorite REST API testing program.
-4.Issue an HTTP POST to that endpoint with the path parameter populated from the output of the PowerShell script you ran in 2.1.
+4. Issue an HTTP POST to that endpoint with the path parameter populated from the output of the PowerShell script you ran in 2.1.
-5.You'll receive back a list of URLs you can use to check status, issue new events (not handled by this sample), or terminate the orchestration.
+5. You'll receive back a list of URLs you can use to check status, issue new events (not handled by this sample), or terminate the orchestration.